FEniCS/dolfinx/demo/pde/singular-poisson/python/documentation.rst

     V = FunctionSpace(mesh, "CG", 1)

 Now, we need to specify the trial functions (the unknowns) and the test functions on the space :math:`V`.
-This can be done using TrialFunctions and TestFunctions as follows
+This can be done using a :py:class:`TrialFunction <dolfin.functions.function.TrialFunction>` and a :py:class:`TestFunction <dolfin.functions.function.TrialFunction>`  as follows

 .. code-block:: python

 	u = TrialFunction(V)
 	v = TestFunction(V)

 Further, the source :math:`f` and the boundary normal derivative :math:`g` are involved in the variational forms, and hence we must specify these.
-Both :math:`f` and :math:`g` are given by simple mathematical formulas, and can be easily declared using the Expression class.
+Both :math:`f` and :math:`g` are given by simple mathematical formulas, and can be easily declared using the :py:class:`Expression <dolfin.functions.expression.Expression>` class.
 Note that the strings defining f and g use C++ syntax since, for efficiency, DOLFIN will generate and compile C++ code for these expressions at run-time.

 .. code-block:: python